Jelly MDHV

 • Lost wages from missing work

-To receive full compensation, you should hang on to all of your medical bills, invoices, and receipts.
+You should keep all of your medical bills, invoices, and receipts to receive full compensation.

 Non-economic damages